yahoo/elide-doc/pages/guide/11-graphql.md

 It is also possible to sort in either ascending or descending order by prepending the attribute expression with a '+' or '-' character.
 If no order character is provided, sort order defaults to ascending.

-A relationship can be sorted by multiple attributes by seperating the attribute expressions by commas: ','.
+A relationship can be sorted by multiple attributes by separating the attribute expressions by commas: ','.

 ## Model Identifiers
 --------------------------